Understanding the Concept of Self Organization in Psychology

 Resilience and Self Organization

 The development of a resilient system, then, requires some random interference.
-Perhaps, Eric Erickson’s developmental tasks provided the random events within a certain stage of development necessary for continued ego development.
+Perhaps, Erich Erickson’s’ developmental tasks provided the random events within a certain stage of development necessary for continued ego development.
 In this case, stages of development could be compared to new emergent states.
-Jefferey Goldstein wrote, “research into the process of self-organization is demonstrating that random events play a crucial, even necessary role in the development and evolution of systems and in the formation of new structures in these systems” (2004).

-Daniel Siegel explains that “a single brain functions as an elaborate system that can be understood by examining the ‘theory of nonlinear dynamics of complex systems’ or, more briefly, ‘complexity theory’ (Siegel, 2020).
+“A single brain functions as an elaborate system that can be understood by examining the ‘theory of nonlinear dynamics of complex systems’ or, more briefly, ‘complexity theory.’
 Each function is a system within a system.
 Functions conflict and reorganize around the conflict in a resilient and balancing process.
-Siegel adds “the self-organizational properties of the system create a sense of ordered complexity out of the trillions of synaptic connections that can be potentially fired” (2020).
+The self-organizational properties of the system create a sense of ordered complexity out of the trillions of synaptic connections that can be potentially fired” (Siegel, 2020).

 Behaviors Role in Self Organization